Keyboard shortcuts

 Creates a clip from an FFMS2-backed video source.

 Relative source paths and relative cache paths resolve against the script directory when one is known.
 If the source file does not report a usable frame rate, you must supply fps.
-Variable-timestamp sources are normalized to CFR by default, and vfr: "passthrough" is reserved but unsupported.
+When format is omitted, PixelFlow preserves the source track’s native format when it maps to PixelFlow’s supported FFMS2 source format subset.
+Sources whose timestamps drift away from the reported or explicit CFR schedule are normalized to CFR by default; timestamp rounding from coarse container time bases is tolerated. vfr: "passthrough" is reserved but unsupported.
 When you do not set cache, PixelFlow derives a default .ffms2.pfidx path automatically.
+If FFMS2 rejects a matching cache because it was generated by an incompatible FFMS2/FFmpeg/libav version, PixelFlow treats it as stale, rebuilds it, and overwrites the cache.

 Examples